Lina van de Mars

-Lina van de Mars (born 13 September 1979 in Munich, Germany) is a German TV moderator, motor athlete and drummer.
+Lina van de Mars (born 13 September 1979 in Munich, Germany) is a German TV presenter, motor athlete and drummer.

 Life and career

 After passing her Abitur in Munich in 2000, Lina van de Mars moved to Berlin to support the band Lemonbabies as a drummer.
 At the same time, she began a master's degree in Dutch and Indian philology and art history at the Free University of Berlin.
-Because of her medial activities she gave up her studies in 2002.
+Because of her media activities, she gave up her studies in 2002.

 Between 2002 and 2003, van de Mars worked first as an intern and then as a freelancer for Sony BMG/Epic as a promoter and tour guide.
 During this time she worked with artists such as MIA. (as part of the Unirocker tour), Lorien, Goldjunge and Destiny's Child.

 At the same time, in August 2002, she began training as a car mechanic, which she expanded in 2014 with additional training as a car mechatronics technician.[1][2]
 Later, van de Mars worked as a mechanic for Alfa Team Engstler as part of the Beru TOP 10.

 In November 2003, van de Mars was discovered by broadcaster DSF (now Sport1) as a TV presenter in her then-car workshop and signed on.
 She first appeared on air in February 2004 in the program Tuning TV, which was initially presented by a total of three so-called Tuning Angels.
 From 2006, van de Mars was the only presenter responsible for the format.
 In the same year, the Berliner-by-choice was signed by the station DMAX for the show Der Checker, which she hosted until 2011 together with Alexander Wesselsky and from 2011 as the main face with a new cast.

 In 2008, she was simultaneously in front of the camera for a year for the format Die Autoprofis on the station Sport1.
 In 2010, she was additionally contracted by Kabel eins, for which she took over the live broadcast of the ADAC GT Masters together with Jan Stecker until 2013.
 At the same time, she hosted the ADAC Formula Masters format and the show Abenteuer Tuning on Kabel Eins.